Galser/tfe-selfsigned-with-proxy/README.md

 - This takes you to a page on GitLab, asking whether you want to authorize the app.

 - Click the green "Authorize" button at the bottom of the authorization page.
-This returns you to Terraform Enterorise's VCS Provider page, where the GitLab client's information has been updated.
+This returns you to Terraform Enterprise's VCS Provider page, where the GitLab client's information has been updated.

 > If this results in a 500 error, it usually means Terraform Enterprise was unable to reach your GitLab instance.

-- Successful authorization going to end up with small banner at the bottom of the page in TFE :
+- Successful authorization going to end up with a small banner at the bottom of the page in TFE :

 ![TFE and GitLab and VCS succces](screenshots/14-success-vcs-integration.png)

 ## Test commits

-- First we need to create project in GitLab.
+- First, we need to create a project in GitLab.
 To create a project in GitLab:

 - In your dashboard, click the green New project button or use the plus icon in the navigation bar.
 This opens the New project page.

-On the New project page, choose :
+On the New Project page, choose :
  - Create a blank project.
  - On the Blank project tab, provide the following information:
     - The name of your project in the Project name field.
 You can’t use special characters, but you can use spaces, hyphens, underscores or even emoji.